zmuhls/ngram-parser/README.md

 # mining-student-metadiscourse

-The following repository entails a portion of my final research project for Methods in Computational Linguistics, led by Kyle Gorman at the CUNY Graduate Center during Fall 2019.
+The following repository entails a portion of my final research project for Methods in Computational Linguistics, taught by Kyle Gorman at the CUNY Graduate Center in Fall 2019.
 </br>

 <strong>Files include</strong>:</br>